- 3-1/2 cups (840 ml) filtered water

 6. Replace Kraut Source with the standard mason jar lid and ring.
 Transfer to the refrigerator.

-Note: Trimming the cucumbers at the blossom end and adding in tea leaves will help to keep your pickles crunchy.
+Note: Trimming the cucumbers at the blossom end and adding tea leaves will help to keep your pickles crunchy.